 Dr. Ernest Baskin

-My research involves psychology of consumer decision making with a focus on food, consumer judgments and mis-predictions and environmental nudges to change purchase behaviors as well as to encourage healthy eating.
-I would be interested in working with a student that is interested in a research career in either psychology or marketing.
-The summer would consist of doing literature reviews on a topic of our mutual interest, developing hypotheses and testing these hypotheses using experimental design in the laboratory setting, online and in the field.
-I would also be interested in working with a student on writing business cases for classroom discussion and publication.
-Previous students have worked on cases such as the viral marketing and the Starbucks Unicorn Frappuccino as well as the Amazon/Whole Foods acquisition.
+My research involves the psychology of consumer decision making with a focus on food, consumer judgments and mis-predictions and environmental nudges to change purchase behaviors as well as to encourage healthy eating.
+Students working with me would have a number of options regarding their project.
+One option would be to work on market research related to Millenial and Gen Z views on careers in retailing.
+Another area would consist of writing business cases for classroom discussion and publication.
+Previous students have worked on cases such as the viral marketing of the Starbucks Unicorn Frappuccino as well as the Amazon/Whole Foods acquisition.